First order corrections to black hole thermodynamics: a simple approach enhanced: Explanation of the simple approach

-where $\bar{M}(T)=\frac{1}{8\pi T}$ \cite{Xiao:2022auy}.
 Throughout the paper, we use the symbol ``$\doteq$" to indicate that the equality is valid at $\mathcal{O}(\alpha)$.
-Identifying $ I_{\text{tot}}$ as the partition function, the expressions for the energy $M(T)$ and entropy $S(T)$ can be easily derived using standard formulas.
-In the derivation, the only difficulty is that one should make a clear distinction between the barred and unbarred quantities.
-For instance, $\bar{M}(T)$ represents the known form of the mass of the original black hole with temperature $T$, while $M(T)$ represents the mass (to be calculated) of the perturbed black hole with the same temperature.
+By attaching $ I_{\text{tot}}$ to the partition function, the expressions of other thermodynamic quantities, such as the entropy $S(T)$ and energy $M(T)$, can be easily derived using standard formulas.
+In such a derivation, the only difficulty is that one should make a clear distinction between the barred and unbarred quantities.
+For instance, $\bar{M}(T)$ represents the mass (with known forms) of the original unperturbed black hole, while $M(T)$ represents the mass (to be calculated) of the perturbed black hole.
+Due to the effects of higher derivative terms, generally the form of $M(T)$ should be different from the known form of $\bar{M}(T)$.

-Obviously, this approach is applicable to other types of black hole solutions.
-For example, the Euclidean action of the perturbed Kerr black hole with temperature $T$ and angular velocity $\Omega$ can be expressed as
+Obviously, this approach is applicable to other types of black holes.
+For instance, the Euclidean action of the perturbed Kerr black hole with temperature $T$ and angular velocity $\Omega$ can be expressed as